 Plunket starts to see and support more Māori parents and whānau.

 PlunketLine launches in April as an ‘out of hours service’ operating from 4 p.m. until 1 a.m., 7 days/week.

 PlunketLine’s service increases to 24 hours per day in October.

 The Ministry of Health funds PlunketLine as National Well Child Health Line.

 PlunketLine has the first monthly Facebook chat.

 Plunket launches a new digital service to help mothers who need extra support with breastfeeding, thanks to a significant donation from the Wright Family Foundation.

-Plunket launches its new brand in February.
+Plunket launches our new brand in February.

-Plunket’s launches its new website in June.
+Plunket launches our new website in June.